IonutCiuta/Advent-of-Code-2020/README.md

 Someone on Reddit mentioned something about memoization which reminded me of the Fibonacci recursive implementation.
 With this implementation, the algorithm runs almost instantly.
 * Day 11 has by far the messiest code till now.
 I've already implemented Conway's Game of Life a while ago so I wasn't very enthusiastic about doing it again.
+* Day 15 was quite interesting.
+Definitely one fo the simplest requirements and implementations but the super large input for part 2 made my initial solution worthless.
+Just as a reference, the implementation for part 1 processed about **1 mil. turns** in **6 minutes**🤯 I assume the biggest overhead was due to the crude queue implementation.
+Final version for part 2 actually finishes in **6 sec** 🙌🏻